Full Form of CTS – Cheque Truncation System

 - There are no limitations with respect to geographical locations with the use of electronic mode.

 The use of the Cheque Truncation System in the banking sector has helped the customers as well as the bankers as a whole.
-The need for the physical presence of the cheque has been eliminated along with the risks involved in it.
+The need for the cheque’s physical presence has been eliminated along with the risks involved in it.
 Also, a similar system is used by banking institutions and regulators across the globe.
 The clearance of cheques has become faster and secure now.

 This has been a guide to the Full Form of CTS (Cheque Truncation System) and its definition.
 Here we learn the role and process of CTS along with its format and advantages.
 You may refer to the following articles to learn more about finance –